idleberg/atom-build-makensis-wine/README.md

 # build-makensis-wine

-[Atom Build](https://atombuild.github.io/) provider for makensis on Wine, compiles NSIS
+[Atom Build](https://atombuild.github.io/) provider for makensis on Wine, compiles [NSIS](https://nsis.sourceforge.net).

+If you prefer working with the native compiler, have a look at the [build-makensis](https://atom.io/packages/build-makensis) package.

 ## Installation